-12.0Privacy Certification - The subrecipient must comply with all confidentiality requirements of 34 U.S.C. § 10231 and 28 C.F.R. § 22 that are applicable to collection, use, and revelation of data or information.
-Subrecipient further agrees, as a condition of grant approval, to submit a Privacy Certificate that is in accord with requirements of 28 C.F.R. §§ 22 and, in particular, 22.23.
-Privacy Certification forms must be signed by the subrecipient or implementing

-- agency chief official or an individual with formal, written signature authority for the chief official. - 13.0 Conferences and Inspection of Work Conferences may be held at the request of any party to this agreement.
-At any time, a representative of the Department, of the U.S. Department of Justice, or the Auditor General of the State of Florida, have the right of visiting the project site to monitor, inspect and assess work performed under this agreement. - 14.0 Insurance for Real Property and Equipment The subrecipient must, at a minimum, provide the equivalent insurance coverage for real property and equipment acquired or improved with Federal funds as provided to property owned by the non-Federal entity. - 15.0 Flood Disaster Protection Act The sub recipient will comply with Section 102(a) of the Flood Disaster Protection Act of 1973, Public Law 93-234, 87 Stat.
-975, requiring that the purchase of flood insurance in communities where such insurance is available as a condition of the receipt of any federal financial assistance for construction or acquisition purposes for use in any area that has been identified as an area having special flood hazards. - 16.0 Immigration and Nationality Act No public funds will intentionally be awarded to any contractor who knowingly employs unauthorized alien workers, constituting a violation of the employment provisions contained in 8 U.S.C.
+- 12.0Confidentiality of Data The subrecipient (at any tier) must comply with all confidentiality requirements of 34 U.S.C. § 10231 and 28 C.F.R.
+Part 22 that are applicable to collection, use, and revelation of data or information.
+The subrecipient further agrees, as a condition of award approval, to submit a Privacy Certificate in accordance with the requirements of 28 C.F.R.
+Part 22 and, in particular, 28 C.F.R.
+22.23.
+Privacy Certification forms must be signed by the subrecipient or implementing agency chief official or an individual with formal, written signature authority for the chief official. - 13.0Conferences and Inspection of Work Conferences may be held at the request of any party to this agreement.
+At any time, a representative of the Department, of the U.S. Department of Justice, or the Auditor General of the State of Florida, have the right of visiting the project site to monitor, inspect and assess work performed under this agreement. - 14.0Insurance for Real Property and Equipment The subrecipient must, at a minimum, provide the equivalent insurance coverage for real property and equipment acquired or improved with Federal funds as provided to property owned by the non-Federal entity. - 15.0Flood Disaster Protection Act The sub recipient will comply with Section 102(a) of the Flood Disaster Protection Act of 1973, Public Law 93-234, 87 Stat.
+975, requiring that the purchase of flood insurance in communities where such insurance is available as a condition of the receipt of any federal financial assistance for construction or acquisition purposes for use in any area that has been identified as an area having special flood hazards. - 16.0General Appropriations Restrictions The subrecipient must comply with all applicable restrictions on the use of federal funds set out in federal appropriations statutes as set forth in the Consolidated Appropriations Act, 2018. - 17.0Immigration and Nationality Act No public funds will intentionally be awarded to any contractor who knowingly employs unauthorized alien workers, constituting a violation of the employment provisions contained in 8 U.S.C.
 Section 1324(a), Section 274(A) of the Immigration and Nationality Act ("INA").
 The Department shall consider the employment by any contractor of unauthorized aliens a violation of Section 274(A) of the INA.
-Such violation by the subrecipient of the employment provisions contained in Section 274(A) of the INA shall be grounds for unilateral cancellation of this contract by the Department.
+Such violation by the subrecipient of the employment provisions contained in Section 274(A) of the INA shall be grounds for unilateral cancellation of this contract by the Department. - 18.0For NCHIP & NARIP: Enhancement of Security If funds are used for enhancing security, the subrecipient must: - 1) Have an adequate process to assess the impact of any enhancement of a school security measure that is undertaken on the incidence of crime in the geographic area where the enhancement is undertaken. - Conduct such an assessment with respect to each such enhancement; and submit to the Department the aforementioned assessment in its Final Program Report. - 19.0 Personally Identifiable Information Breaches The subrecipient (at any tier) must have written procedures in place to respond in the event of actual or imminent "breach" (OMB M-17-12) if it: 1) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of "personally identifiable information (PII)" within the scope of an OJP grant-funded program or activity, or 2) uses or operates a "federal information system" (OMB Circular A-130).
+The subrecipient's breach procedures must include a requirement to report actual or imminent breach of PII to